nygenome/lancet/README.md

 ### Genome-wide scan

 Due to its pure local-assembly strategy, Lancet currently has longer runtimes compared to standard alignment-based variant callers.
-For whole-genome sequencing studies it is highly recommended to split the analysis by chromsome and then merge the results.
-Splitting the work by chromosome will also reduce the overall memory requirements to analyze the whole genome.
+For whole-genome sequencing studies it is highly recommended to split the analysis by chromosome and then merge the results.
+Splitting the work by chromosome will also reduce the overall memory requirements to analyze the whole-genome data.

 ```
 $NUMBER_OF_AUTOSOMES=22